Introduction to XML

-A namespace is identified by an URI, not by
+A namespace is identified by an URI, not by a resource

-http://www.kth.se/index.html may all identify the same
+http://www.kth.se/index.html may all identify the same resource

-refer to three separate namespaces.
+three separate namespaces.

 A program processing the XML data has no need to fetch the actual resource identyfied by a name space URI, so useing a web uri does not require that the processor has network access.
 The name space URI does not even need to be specified useing a known protocol.